sass/sass/doc-src/SASS_CHANGELOG.md

 * Removed the sass2 mode from sass-convert.
 Users who have to migrate from sass2 should install Sass 3.0 and quiet all deprecation warnings before installing Sass 3.1.

+### Sass Internals

+* It is now possible to define a custom importer that can be used to find imports using different import semantics than the default filesystem importer that Sass provides.
+For instance, you can use this to generate imports on the fly, look them up from a database, or implement different file naming conventions.
+See the {Sass::Importers::Base Importer Base class} for more information.

+* It is now possible to define a custom cache store to allow for efficient caching of Sass files using alternative cache stores like memcached in environments where a writable filesystem is not available or where the cache need to be shared across many servers for dynamically generated stylesheet environments.
+See the {Sass::CacheStores::Base CacheStore Base class} for more information.

 ## 3.0.26 (Unreleased)

 * Fix a performance bug in large SCSS stylesheets with many nested selectors.